Weird Science

 A distinction is sometimes made between stomata composed solely of two guard cells and stomatal complexes that include additional subsidiary cells.

-Simple observations of these structures do not require complicated or expensive equipment.
-A standard school microscope—or even a homemade device built from a webcam, as described in an earlier issue of Biologia w Szkole [2]—suffices.
-In Photo 1, you can observe the stomata on the abaxial (lower) surface of grapevine leaves.
+You do not need complicated or expensive equipment to observe these structures.
+Even a regular school microscope is enough, or a homemade device built from a webcam, as described in an earlier issue of Biologia w Szkole [2].
+In Photo 1, you can see stomata on the lower (abaxial) surface of grapevine leaves.

 Photo 1 – Stomatal complexes of grapevine (marked with asterisks)